GhostsonAcid/AudioClipboard/README.md

 ### Step 2:

-In the project snapshot you would like to paste into, select an audio track and use the "Pre-Paste Files" function.
+In the project session/snapshot you would like to paste into, select an audio track and use the "Pre-Paste Files" function.
 This step ensures that all of the necessary audio source files are embedded or imported into the current session as required.

 > [!TIP]
 > Always use "View File List" before proceeding to ensure proper file usage, and consider using the _"Manually Select Files to Use"_ feature to redirect pasted regions to different/better sources (-see additional info below).